Quantum Optics - Nanophotonics - Metrology - Photonic Networks

 - We have openings for outstanding researchers in nanophotonics, optical networks, and quantum optics [more]

-- Team is selected for new MURI program on Optimal Measurements for Scalable Quantum Technologies together with Harvard, Yale, and Universitiy of Maryland
+- New MURI announced on Optimal Measurements for Scalable Quantum Technologies

 - Featured in Nature: Diamonds tick like atomic clocks